NHTSA // CRASH-TESTED

 The Nissan Frontier is a midsize pickup truck that has competed in one of America's most contested segments for decades.
 Aimed at buyers who want a capable, no-frills workhorse without stepping up to a full-size rig, the Frontier targets value-conscious truck shoppers, small business owners, and outdoor enthusiasts who prioritize utility over luxury.

-The 2026 Nissan Frontier earns an NHTSA Safety Index of 81 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+The 2026 Nissan Frontier earns an NHTSA Safety Index of 81 out of 100, a strong result driven by its federal crash-test stars and its recall record.
 It has 1 recall on record, reflected in the score.

 - new and teen drivers who want standard crash-avoidance tech